cube3power/atsd/forecasting/README.md

 ## Overview

-- Axibase Time Series Database (ATSD) includes built-in forecasting algorithms that can predict abnormalities based on historical data.
+- Axibase Time Series Database (ATSD) includes built-in forecasting algorithms that predict abnormalities based on historical data.
-- The accuracy of predictions and the percentage of false positives/negatives depends on the frequency of data collection, the retention interval, and algorithms.
+- The accuracy of these predictions and the percentage of false positives / negatives depends on the frequency of data collection, the retention interval selected, and the algorithms used.
 - Built-in auto-regressive time series extrapolation algorithms (Holt-Winters, ARIMA) in ATSD can [predict failures](../administration/monitoring-metrics/rule-engine.md) at early stages.
 - Dynamic predictions eliminate the need to set manual thresholds.